Sanctuary campus: Constitutionality of Sanctuary Cities

+European & Global Universities

 In 2017, Athlone Institute of Technology became the first designated college of sanctuary in Ireland.

 City of Sanctuary UK recognises certain universities as Universities of Sanctuary.
 The first Universities of Sanctuary were the University of Edinburgh and University of Warwick in 2017.
 One of the first University Colleges of Sanctuary was Somerville College, Oxford in 2021.

+The following institutions have been recognized as Universities of Sanctuary due to their commitment to creating a culture of welcome for people seeking sanctuary within, and beyond, their campuses: